LomoChrome Metropolis 35mm Film Test for Travel Portraits

 If you are planning a vacation in Kuala Lumpur and are searching for travel photographs or street candid moments, please feel free to contact me for a photoshoot session.
 I will take you to the best photo spots in Kuala Lumpur.
 You can choose whether you want digital or analogue film photos with vintage vibes, or I will choose one which ever is best for you.

 No doubt with it’s unique high contrast and muted color, this LomoChrome Metropolis is film photographer’s favorite 35mm film for shooting landscapes, sightseeing and creative portraits.
-This post will be updated from time to time as I will also be testing out the LomoChrome Metropolis at different film speed.
+You might also be interested in the Kodak ProImage 100 film that is suitable for travel photography.
+This post will be updated from time to time as I will also be testing out the LomoChrome Metropolis at different film speeds.
 So stay tuned for more.

 Receive latest news about photography projects, Fujifilm recipes releases, and blog updates.
 Sign up today!